“The bricks and mortar of the music business, they don’t exist any longer.”

 “My own experience is use the tools that are out there.
 Use the digital world.
 But never lose sight of the need to reach out and talk to other people who don’t share your view.
 Listen to them and see if you can find a way to compromise.”

 The second reason why I say the industry is not healthy is that in speaking with seasoned veterans I have been told the same story repeatedly; that job or sessions that used to exist no longer do so.
-I have heard the same story–told independently–by veterans; that’s a strong indication of veracity.
-The reason for the decay in work is apparently many-fold; technology, lower budgets, and, outsourcing to cheaper vicinages, just to name a few.
+I have heard the same story–told independently–by veterans over and over again; that’s a strong indication of veracity.
+The reasons for the decay in work are apparently many-fold; technology, lower budgets, and, outsourcing to cheaper vicinages, just to name a few.
 Regardless of the reason, the work that was once there is simply not there anymore and it is not coming back.

 Wow, that’s sobering.
 Think about your own profession or industry–whatever it is–and imagine a large portion of it suddenly gone.
 By way of example, the United States Post Office is experiencing this effect now.
 In some circles no longer is the mail in vogue; indeed in some industries “regular mail” is passe’.
 Thus, the music industry is not alone in the atrophy of its workload however, there is an argument to be made that music has been hit harder than most.
 What Tom Scholz did in 1976–which was record one of the best selling albums of all time in his apartment studio and which was an anomaly then–is indeed the norm today.